ViciousBadger/larion-world-generation/README.md

 annoyingly rare and odd-looking.
 They didn't jive with the jank factor, and they usually only appeared along coastlines while inland terrain was exclusively badlands.
-Because if this I decided to make a special case - in subtropical temperature bands, a stripe of very high erosion (high erosion + subtropical = desert) will always appear and no "jank" will be applied.
+Because if this I decided to make a special case - in subtropical temperature bands, a stripe of predictably high erosion (high erosion + subtropical = desert) will always appear and no "jank" will be applied.
 Instead of the jank, these zones are covered with large dunes.